Material Care

 • Magic sponge erasers work wonders on cleaning up suede and nubuck leathers.
 Lightly use the sponge to wipe away dirt and grime, being careful not to apply too much pressure.

 • For smooth leather, remove any pieces of dirt and dust with a soft brush, then slightly dampen a washcloth with warm water, then gently buff the stain away.
-For tougher stains, use a mild soap solution or a leather-specific cleaner.
+For tougher stains, use a mild soap solution such as diluted Marseille soap or a leather-specific cleaner.
 Never apply soap directly to the leather as it can cause damage, and avoid getting the leather too wet.

 • If leather becomes wet, blot with a light-colored, absorbent cloth and allow it to air dry.